kentoverse/cdi-kabalen-web/cdi-kabalen-web/README.CDI.md

 - Ship a FastAPI microservice that reads the CSV and serves JSON endpoints for each page.
 - Add a build script that transforms CSV → JSON → Static HTML so non-technical editors only touch `content/content-template.csv`.
 - Automate Azure Blob deployments by bundling the generator run and `az storage blob upload-batch` commands into a single task.
+- Stand up a GitHub Actions workflow that runs the generator, executes `deploy_to_storage.sh` with federated credentials, and (optionally) triggers Firebase hosting sync.
+- Add a lightweight uptime probe (scheduled workflow or Azure Function) that records the live site `Last-Modified` header for monitoring.

 ### Deliverables

 - `/api` folder with FastAPI app, Pydantic models, and CSV adapter.
 - `package.json` or `pyproject.toml` entries to run `python3 generate_pages.py` before deployment.
-- Updated GitHub Actions (or local script) that publishes generated HTML to `$web` and invalidates cached assets if needed.
+- GitHub Actions workflow artifacts that publish generated HTML to `$web`, invalidate cached assets if needed, and capture deployment metadata.

 ### Acceptance Criteria

 - Running one command should regenerate HTML, produce JSON previews, and push to Azure when credentials are provided.
 - Documentation includes a flow diagram showing CSV editors how updates propagate to production.
 - Tests cover CSV parsing edge cases (missing columns, hidden sections, image placeholders).
+- CI pipeline posts deployment success/failure status and persists the latest live URL/etag in the workflow summary.

 This plan keeps the CSV-first governance intact while laying the groundwork for a FastAPI-powered CMS experience.